-All Contract Variations must be approved in writing in accordance with the contract and be approved by the appropriate delegated officer.
+All Contract Variations must be approved in writing in accordance with the contract and be approved by the appropriate delegate and a formal Deed of Variation completed to reflect the change.

 4.5 Code of Conduct

 The Council Employee Code of Conduct must always be adhered to in the management of contracts on behalf of Council.